lassepe/iLQGames.jl/README.md

 # iLQGames.jl

-An implementation of the iterative linear-quadratic methods for general-sum differential games.
+A framework for rapidly designing and solving nonlinear general-sum differential games, built around the iterative linear-quadratic method.

 For a full description of the algorithm itself and examples of how it can be applied, please refer to [paper](https://arxiv.org/abs/1909.04694).